 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Duration: 1 session

 What is the course about?

-This enjoyable introductory course offers an overview of classical music through a selection of iconic works.
-Learn about key styles of classical music and how an understanding of historical context can increase your listening pleasure.
+This enjoyable introductory course offers an overview of classical music through la selection of musical works composed across several hundred years.
+Learn about key styles (genres) of classical music and how an understanding of historical context can increase your listening pleasure.
 Most importantly, learn to demystify some of the specialist words that musicians use and join in the discussion with confidence!